mtaa-rezervi/backend/README.md

 # backend
-Backend for out workspace reservation app
+Backend for our workspace reservation app made as an assigment for subject MTAA at FIIT